Call Now - Open 24/7

 Hit-and-Run: Penalties and What You Must Know

-A bike crash after which the driver flees the scene without stopping to identify themselves, render aid, or report the collision to authorities is commonly referred to as a hit-and-run bicycle accident.
-Leaving the scene is illegal in all states and transforms what might have been a simple traffic violation into a serious criminal offense.
+A crash after which the driver flees the scene without stopping to identify themselves, render aid, or report the collision to authorities is commonly referred to as a hit-and-run bicycle accident.
+Leaving without stopping is illegal in all states and transforms what might have been a simple traffic violation into a serious criminal offense.

-The Aaron Cohen Life Protection Act, named after a New York cyclist killed by a hit-and-run driver, has been adopted by multiple states to increase penalties for drivers who flee after injuring or killing vulnerable road users.
-The law recognizes that leaving an injured cyclist without aid can worsen their injuries or delay life-saving treatment.
+Multiple states have adopted the Aaron Cohen Life Protection Act, named after a New York cyclist killed by a hit-and-run driver, to increase penalties for drivers who flee after injuring or killing vulnerable road users.
+The law recognizes that leaving an injured rider without aid can worsen their condition or delay life-saving treatment.
 It imposes harsher sentences specifically for hit-and-run cases involving cyclists and pedestrians.

-If you hit a bicyclist and flee the scene, you can face severe and stacking consequences:
+If you hit a bicyclist and flee, you can face severe consequences:

-Hit-and-run charges stack on top of other offenses.
-If you were also speeding, driving under the influence, or driving recklessly, you’ll face separate charges for each violation.
+Hit-and-run charges stack with other offenses.
+If you were also speeding or driving under the influence, you’ll face separate charges for each violation.
 A DUI hit-and-run, for example, combines penalties from both offenses and typically results in maximum sentences.

-Staying at the scene, calling 911, and cooperating with authorities is always the legally required — and morally right — choice, regardless of who caused the accident.
+Staying at the scene, calling 911, and cooperating with authorities is always the legally required choice, regardless of who caused the accident.

 What Should You Do If You’ve Already Left the Scene?

-If you’ve already left the scene of a bicycle accident, your situation is serious — but taking immediate action can reduce the severity of charges you face.
-Some states allow drivers to self-report to police within a limited timeframe (typically 24–48 hours) after leaving an accident scene.
+If an accident happened and you left the location for any reason, your situation is serious, but taking immediate action can reduce the severity of the charges you face.
+Some states allow drivers to self-report to police within a limited timeframe (typically 24 to 48 hours) after leaving an accident scene.
 While self-reporting won’t eliminate criminal charges, it may demonstrate some degree of responsibility and could result in reduced penalties compared to waiting until law enforcement tracks you down.

 Contact a lawyer immediately before speaking to the police or making any statements.
-An attorney can guide you through the reporting process, protect your rights during questioning, and potentially negotiate with prosecutors for reduced charges.
+Specialized attorneys can guide you through the reporting process, protect your rights during questioning, and potentially negotiate with prosecutors for reduced charges.

 Time matters critically in these cases.
 The longer you wait, the worse your legal position becomes.
 Prosecutors view delayed reporting as evidence of consciousness of guilt and are less likely to show leniency.

-• Maintain a safe passing distance (typically 3+ feet)
+• Maintaining a safe passing distance (typically 3 or more feet).

 How Drivers Can Prevent Cyclist Accidents